JustusAdam/bt/README.md

 Because I like Haskell and I've always wanted to try the build system `shake` building this requires the following programs be installed:

-- A LaTeX distribution including `pdflatex`
+- A LaTeX distribution including `latexmk`
 - The Haskell tool `stack`

 The libraries used are automatically installed by stack if you run `stack install`.